Lady Arabella Cavendish1

 F, #105387, b. circa 1702, d.
 17 May 1749

 Judith Tichborne was born circa 1702.2 She was the daughter of Benjamin Tichborne and Elizabeth Gibbs.1 She married, firstly, Charles Spencer, 3rd Earl of Sunderland, son of Robert Spencer, 2nd Earl of Sunderland and Lady Anne Digby, on 16 December 1717 [5 Dec 1717 O.S.].1 She married, secondly, Rt.
 Hon.
-Sir Robert Sutton on 10 December 1724.2 She died on 17 May 1749 from a fever, after recovering from smallpox.2 She was buried on 23 May 1749 at Brington, Northamptonshire, England.2 Her will was probated on 1 June 1749.2
+Sir Robert Sutton, son of Robert Sutton, on 10 December 1724.2 She died on 17 May 1749 from a fever, after recovering from smallpox.2 She was buried on 23 May 1749 at Brington, Northamptonshire, EnglandG.2 Her will was proven (by probate) on 1 June 1749.2

-As a result of her marriage, Judith Tichborne was styled as Countess of Sunderland on 16 December 1717.
-As a result of her marriage, Judith Tichborne was styled as Dowager Countess of Sunderland on 19 April 1722.3 From 10 December 1724, her married name became Lady Sutton.
+After her marriage, Judith Tichborne was styled as Countess of Sunderland on 16 December 1717.
+After her marriage, Judith Tichborne was styled as Dowager Countess of Sunderland on 19 April 1722.3 From 10 December 1724, her married name became Lady Sutton.

 Cockayne states that "this third marriage greatly annoyed the Duchess of Marlborough.
 'The relation of the young lady, whom he employed to make the proposition, did all he could to divert him from it, telling him freely that she was too young, not being much past fifteen, and of no experience as to family keeping or accounts, and no beauty, having somewhat of a squint look.'
 Elsewhere however, she is described as a 'very beautiful lady,' and Mrs. Delany says that 'she was very pretty, tall, and of a good figure, and very sensible and agreeable, though so shy and bashful that she by no means did herself justice.1' "